-The 16th Annual WORLDSymposium will be held at the Hyatt Regency Orlando in Orlando, Florida, from Monday, February 10 through Thursday, February 13, 2020.
+The 16th Annual WORLDSymposium will be held at the Hyatt Regency Orlando in Orlando, Florida, USA, from Monday, February 10 through Thursday, February 13, 2020.
 The exhibit hall, poster sessions, all official events, and all education sessions including general sessions and satellite symposia, will be held at the Hyatt Regency Orlando.

 The WORLDSymposium Annual Meeting is the largest lysosomal disease meeting and exposition in the world.
 This year’s meeting is expected to attract over 1,900 scientific attendees from more than 50 different countries, plus almost 40 exhibiting companies.
 The meeting provides a forum for the presentation and discussion of cutting-edge science in all areas of lysosomal disease research and lysosomal storage disease research.